-The Morris County Park Commission (MCPC) is collaborating with the New Jersey Forest Fire Service (NJFFS), a unit of the New Jersey Department of Environmental Protection, Division of Parks and Forestry, to conduct prescribed burns of MCPC forests and meadows in 2019.
-Burns are planned for 382 acres.
+The Morris County Park Commission (MCPC) is collaborating with the New Jersey Forest Fire Service (NJFFS), a unit of the New Jersey Department of Environmental Protection, Division of Parks and Forestry, to conduct prescribed burns of MCPC forests and meadows in 2021.

-The MCPC has been working with the NJFFS to conduct prescribed burns at its facilities since 2010.
-Prescribed burns have successfully been conducted at Lewis Morris County Park, Bamboo Brook Outdoor Education Center, Willowwood Arboretum, the Elizabeth D. Kay Environmental Center and Mahlon Dickerson Reservation.
+The MCPC has worked with the NJFFS to successfully conduct prescribed burns at 12 of its facilities since 2010 including Lewis Morris County Park, Bamboo Brook Outdoor Education Center, Willowwood Arboretum, and Mahlon Dickerson Reservation.
 The MCPC’s Natural Resources Unit monitors ecological conditions in burned areas to aid in future decision making related to management burns.
-The NJFFS has also been conducting controlled burns without incident for many years in various other local natural areas including Hacklebarney State Park, Black River Wildlife Management Area, Schiff Nature Preserve and Highlands Ridge Park.

 More information about the NJFFS Prescribed Burning Program can be found online at: http://www.state.nj.us/dep/parksandforests/fire/prescribed_burning.htm.

 Please contact Matt Trump, Superintendent of Natural Resources Management with any questions at (973) 285-6552 or email@example.com.